B3nedikt/restring/README.md

 ## Restring 1.0
-An easy way to replace Strings dynamically, or provide new translations in Android
+An easy way to replace bundled Strings dynamically, or provide new translations in Android

 ### 1. Add dependency
 ```groovy